PoCInnovation/open-source-project-template/.github/getting-started.md

 1) Create a milestone
 2) Create all the needed issues linked to this milestone
-3) Manage pull request linked with these issues using the GitHib project
+3) Manage the pull requests linked with these issues using the GitHib project
 4) Resolve these issues on branch `dev`
 5) Merge `dev` in `main`
 6) Publish a release